ChikaBarton345/Credo-AI-CSE-Solutions/resource_cloner/docs/README1-no-toc.md

 A Python-based tool for managing questionnaires between different tenants in the Credo AI system.
 Easily download, upload, and transfer questionnaires along with their associated triggers and actions.

+- Note that if QST_ID in SRC is version 9, then gets copied into DEST as QST_ID_COPY, it will be version 1, meaning the questionnaire ID returned after questionnaire creation will be QST_ID_COPY+1 in the DEST tenant.

 ---
 <!-- omit in toc -->
 ## 🗂️ Table of Contents